emahdipour/RNN-Network-Aligner/README.md

 Analysis.
 The experimental results demonstrate the efﬁciency of the proposed RENA method and 100% accuracy in PPI networks alignment prediction.

-This project implemented by Elham Mahdipour, Ph.D. candidate of Artificial Intelligence at Yazd University, Yazd, Iran.
+This project implemented by Elham Mahdipour, Ph.D. graduate of Artificial Intelligence at Yazd University, Yazd, Iran.
+She is faculty member of Khavaran Institute of Higer Education, Mahshhad, Iran.

 The supervisor is Dr. Mohammad Ghasemzadeh, associate Prof. of Computer Engineering department at Yazd University.

-Please feel free and contact to me: elham.mahdipour@stu.yazd.ac.ir/ elham.mahdipour@gmail.com
+Please feel free and contact to me: e.mahdipour@prof.khi.ac.ir/ elham.mahdipour@gmail.com

 All right reserved by the authors.